hanhanwu/Hanhan_Applied_DataScience/README.md

 * Sampling strategies should be documented.
 * Split data into train and test first, then do data preprocessing on training data.
 After model trained, apply the final data preprocessing methods on the testing data.

+## Research Resources
+* I especially like [Papers with Code][88] 🌺
+  * You can also find papers here under Methods groups: https://paperswithcode.com/methods

 # Applied Recommendations
 ## [Fast Prototyping][81]
   * Fast Prototyping Tookit